FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 [@bonisteelStrainSpecificDifferences2018].
 MIT9313 shows remarkable
 ability to thrive under very low [O~2~], potentially allowing it to expand into broader ecological niches.
-Our results are supported by Fig \@ref(fig:CladeProchloroPhotosynthDepthO2) showing PSI protein subunits annotated as derived from MIT9313 detected at depths \> 120 m, along with PSII subunits at depths from 50 m to 200 m in regions where O~2~ was 15 µM.
+Our results are supported by Fig \@ref(fig:CladeProchloroPhotosynthDepthO2) showing protein subunits derived from MIT9313 detected frequently at depths \> 120 m in regions where O~2~ was 15 µM.
 Bagby and Chisholm [@bagbyResponseProchlorococcusVarying2015] suggest that O~2~ has a protective role in *P. marinus* under lower carbon dioxide